pyodide/pyodide/docs/development/building-from-sources.md

-If `PYODIDE_PACKAGES` is not set, a minimal set of packages necessairy to run the core test suite is installed, including "micropip", "pyparsing", "pytz", "packaging", "Jinja2".
+If `PYODIDE_PACKAGES` is not set, a minimal set of packages necessairy to run the core test suite is installed, including "micropip", "pyparsing", "pytz", "packaging", "Jinja2", "regex".
 This is equivalent to setting `PYODIDE_PACKAGES='core'` meta-package.
 Other supported meta-packages are,

 - "min-scipy-stack": includes the "core" meta-package as well as some of the